 - Samovars are saved for special occasions.
 They are usually brought out when entertaining a large group.

 - For daily use, Assyrians follow the same concept as making samovar tea, but on a smaller scale.
-A tea kettle is topped with a tea pot, with is usually brewing all day Long (see picture below).
+A tea kettle is topped with a teapot, which is usually brewed all day Long (see picture below).
 When unexpected guests arrive, and they always do, tea is ready to be served.

 anastaciast says